tatsumoto-ren/tatsumoto-ren.github.io/blog/jlpt-tango-n1-anki-deck.md

 ## Commentary

 This is the last deck in the Tango series.
-Its release completes Ankidrone Starter Pack, the basic vocabulary deck I worked on for two years.
+Its release completes Ankidrone Essentials, the basic vocabulary deck I worked on for two years.
-Ankidrone Starter Pack has been immensely successful, and since it first came out in February 2020 it has helped thousands of people with studying Japanese.
+Ankidrone Essentials has been immensely successful, and since it first came out in February 2020 it has helped thousands of people with studying Japanese.